Print

 Instructions

-2. Boil the pasta shells according to the package instructions.
+2. Cook the pasta shells according to the package instructions.
+Drain well and set aside.

-6. Add the ricotta cheese, egg, 1/3 cup of the parmesan cheese to a large bowl.
-Pour in the beef and spinach filling and mix together.
+5. To a large bowl, add the ricotta cheese, egg, 1/3 cup of the parmesan cheese.
+Add the beef and spinach filling and mix until combined.

-8. Stuff the shells generously with the filling and place in the baking dish.
+7. Stuff the shells generously with the filling and place in the baking dish.
+Try and use the shells that aren’t broken, you should have some extra to choose from.

 Recipe Notes